t-mullen/simple-signal/README.md

 Fired when signalling is completed.
 Passes a signalled `SimplePeer` object.

-The unique identifier of the remote peer is available as `peer.id`.
+The unique identifier of the remote client's socket is available as `peer.id`.

 Any metadata associated with the request/answer is available as `peer.metadata`.